parrt/msds501/notes/functions.md

 Reconsider the previous exercise that computed the average power to weight ratio from a [sample car data set](../data/cars.xls).
 If we want to write a program that identifies the maximum power to weight ratio for 8-cylinder cars, let's start by creating a function to help us out.

 **Exercise**: Write a function work plan for function `max` that takes a list of numbers and returns the maximum value.
 Try to come up with two different plans for the processing steps.
+Hint: One of the plans uses an accumulator and the other does not.

 **Exercise**: Write a program work plan to identify the max power-to-weight ratio (i.e., the most powerful car) among 8-cylinder cars using the `max` function you just defined.